I am changing the name of this section to "RENTAL CARS." Most of my experience has been with

 Make your reservation and pick out a promo code.
 There were a lot of codes to choose from for a variety of discounts.
 What I liked was that you didn't have to give out a whole lot of personal information.
 I once took a county bus from where I was staying to a HERTZ location, this worked out fine for me.

-ENTERPRISE Rent A Car will either pick you up and get you to their office, or they will drive the car to you.
+ENTERPRISE Rent A Car will either pick you up and get you to their office.
 Click here and enter the city and state you are currently located to get office hours for your location.

 The only issue I have with Enterprise is that their current practice is to pass your phone number to a third party that will contact you after your rental for "market research."
 When I rented a car in Spokane, I screamed and stamped my feet and said, "I don't want the call" and I never got it.
 When I rented in Grants Pass, I tried to scream and stamp my feet and I was told, "we don't have any control over this."
 My understanding, under the DO NOT CALL rules, is that if you insist that you are on the DO NOT CALL list, and you insist that you don't want to be called, they are obligated to honor that request.
 I sent a formal complaint to the Regional Office, and I was told I was put on their internal "Do Not Call" list.
 However, the manager who did this for me didn't know whether the internal list covered nationwide, or whether it covered just that Region.